billybierlein/NXT-Wound-Care/replit.md

-✓ Added proper HTML formatting for AI responses - markdown syntax now displays as formatted text ✓ Implemented comprehensive markdown-to-HTML converter for headers, bold, italic, lists, and paragraphs ✓ Enhanced message display with typography styling for professional document appearance ✓ Enhanced sales rep assignment with role-based access control ✓ Admin users can now select any sales rep when adding/editing patients via dropdown ✓ Sales rep users see read-only field with their own name (cannot change assignment)
+✓ Added proper HTML formatting for AI responses - markdown syntax now displays as formatted text ✓ Implemented comprehensive markdown-to-HTML converter for headers, bold, italic, lists, and paragraphs ✓ Enhanced message display with typography styling for professional document appearance ✓ Added patient name and provider reference fields to Educational Content Generator for personalized content ✓ Implemented comprehensive markdown-to-HTML converter for headers, bold, italic, and lists in AI responses ✓ Integrated patient and provider data from existing system to personalize educational materials with contact information ✓ Enhanced sales rep assignment with role-based access control ✓ Admin users can now select any sales rep when adding/editing patients via dropdown ✓ Sales rep users see read-only field with their own name (cannot change assignment)